koulmesahil/ImageCaptioningUsingTransformers/README.md

      This paper by Google introduced the attention mechanism for image captioning, which inspired the architecture used in this project.
 It demonstrates how visual attention improves the performance of image captioning models by allowing the model to focus on relevant parts of an image while generating descriptive text.
      [Link to paper](https://arxiv.org/abs/1502.03044)

-   - **Additional Resources**:
-     - List any additional repositories, blogs, or tutorials you may have referenced during development.

-By citing this landmark paper, you acknowledge the foundation upon which your project is built and give credit to the original research that helped shape your model design.